Joy-pearl2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches the current user betty
+create a script that switches the current user to betty